logo

 What is the treatment for penile intraepithelial neoplasia?

 Skin biopsy should be performed to confirm the diagnosis, as it may resemble other forms of chronic balanitis.
-Biopsy is also essential to rule out invasive squamous cell carcinoma, which requires more aggressive treatment.
+A biopsy is also essential to rule out invasive squamous cell carcinoma, which requires more aggressive treatment.

 The disease recurs in 3-10% of patients, so close follow-up is necessary to ensure a complete cure.

-Partners of patients with penile intraepithelial neoplasia should be screened for other forms of intraepithelial neoplasia caused by human papilloma virus in the genital area (cervical, vulvar and anal cancer).
+Partners of patients with penile intraepithelial neoplasia should be screened for other forms of intraepithelial neoplasia caused by human papillomavirus in the anogenital area (cervical, vulval and anal cancer).

 Related information